osmscripts/osmscripts/readme.md

 		{script} {command}

 4. Write command logic and description in PHP command class.
+Use helper classes which come with [`osmscripts/core`](https://github.com/osmscripts/core) package.

 **Note**.
 You may create a package which adds commands to scripts defined in other packages.
 To do that, modify script variables as described in next section.